 Students in the Summer Research Program – Public & Global Health Track gain knowledge, conduct real-world practice and research, receive career counseling and build a network of colleagues while collaborating with Washington University public and global health faculty, St. Louis community professionals and each other.
-The program culminates in an oral presentation at the Summer Research Program Symposium.

 - Work in real world public health practice and research environments, including some international sites

 - Gain exposure to top investigators and diverse research topics

 - Receive career counseling and develop professional interests

 - Build a social network with student peers and faculty

 - Non-WashU students receive a free Metrolink transit pass